 - Humanity would suffer without the vast contributions of the Jewish people.

-While Christians are prone to fixating on the fears and foibles of people who lived their lives as documented in the Old Testament, Abram is a worthy role model.
+While Christians are prone to fixating on the imperfections of people who lived their lives as documented in the Old Testament, Abram is a worthy role model.
 His far-reaching step of faith was the catalyst for a series of events that not only changed his life, but also altered the course of history and the future of the planet in accordance with God’s plan and purpose.

 1) Alfred Edersheim, Bible History Old Testament (Peabody: Hendrickson Publishers, 2005), 53.